tomhuang12/awesome-k8s-resources/readme.md

 - :green_heart:[Velero](https://github.com/vmware-tanzu/velero) :fire::fire::fire::fire::fire: - Velero (formerly Heptio Ark) gives you tools to back up and restore your Kubernetes cluster resources and persistent volumes.

 ### Security and Compliance
+- :green_heart:[Datree](https://github.com/datreeio/datree) :fire::fire::fire::fire::fire: - Datree is a CLI tool that supports Kubernetes admins in their roles by preventing developers from making errors in Kubernetes configurations that can cause clusters to fail in production.
 - :green_heart:[Falco](https://github.com/falcosecurity/falco) :fire::fire::fire::fire::fire: - Falco is a behavioral activity monitor designed to detect anomalous activity in your applications.
 You can use Falco to monitor run-time security of your Kubernetes applications and internal components.
 - :green_heart:[Gatekeeper](https://github.com/open-policy-agent/gatekeeper) :fire::fire::fire::fire::fire: - Policy controller for Kubernetes
 - :green_heart:[k-rail](https://github.com/cruise-automation/k-rail) :fire::fire: - k-rail is a workload policy enforcement tool for Kubernetes.
 It can help you secure a multi tenant cluster with minimal disruption and maximum velocity.